jonnor/birddetect/README.md

 ## Goals

-* Classifier running on low-power ARM Cortex M4F, with high enough classification rate to be useful as recording trigger.
+* Classifier running on low-power 32-bit microcontroller, with high enough classification rate to be useful as recording trigger.
-Should be able to run as online classification in real-time.
+Should be able to run online classification in real-time.
 * Submit for DCASE18 challenge.
 July 31.
 Classification, code, technical paper.

 ## Status